 Running also requires you to swing your arms which works and tones the biceps and triceps.

 Endurance running helps aid the development and efficiency of slow twitch muscle fibres, so their aerobic capabilities improve and they become more resistant to fatigue.

-A schematic showing some of the skeletal muscles of a Homo sapiens.
+A schematic showing some of the skeletal muscles of man.
 The schematic was based on an image in the book “The human body” by Linda Gamlin